 - Pro Tips to Keep your Pilea Healthy

-Is it Normal for Pilea to Droop?
+Is it Normal for Pilea Drooping?

 Pilea is a plant with a long linear stem, which looks gloomy while drooping.
-But it is entirely normal for the Pilea plant to wilt under different conditions.
+But it is normal for the Pilea plant to wilt under different conditions.